lexibank/tlopo/out/vol2/chapter8.md

 The most widely reflected POc term for ‘underneath, underside’ is _&ast;papa-_, _&ast;papak_.
 This reflects PMP _&ast;babaq_, which Blust reconstructs as referring to the underside or lower surface of something (the change from PMP _&ast;-q_ to POc _&ast;-k_ is unexplained).
 In a number of Oceanic languages, its meaning also includes the space beneath something, e.g. a house (see the NNG reflexes below), and it is probable that this extension of meaning had already occurred in POc.
 Its zero-valency forms are the source of local adverbs meaning ‘below, down there’ in a number of languages.

 Scattered reflexes also suggest the reconstruction of monosyllabic forms without the first (reduplicated) syllable.
-An innovative monovalent form _&ast;pʷake-_ is reflected in Meso- Melanesian languages, apparently by the addition of _&ast;-e_ to the monosyllabic form _&ast;pak_.
+An innovative monovalent form _&ast;pʷake-_ is reflected in Meso-Melanesian languages, apparently by the addition of _&ast;-e_ to the monosyllabic form _&ast;pak_.

 No reflexes occur in Central Pacific languages.
 In Fijian, _&ast;papa-_, _&ast;papak_ has been ousted by reflexes of POc _&ast;ruku-_ ‘underneath’ (see below), in Polynesian languages by reflexes of POc _&ast;lalom_ ‘inside’ (p.247).